Canon 60D vs R6

 The Canon R6 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-Concerning the storage of imaging data, both the 60D and the Canon R6 write their files to SDXC cards.
-The Canon R6 features dual card slots, which can be very useful in case a memory card fails.
+Concerning the storage of imaging data, both the 60D and the R6 write their files to SDXC cards.
+The R6 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 60D only has one slot.
-The Canon R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 60D cannot take advantage of Ultra High Speed SD cards.
+The R6 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 60D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 60D and Canon EOS R6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.